khulnasoft-lab/design.khulnasoft.com/mini-pipeline-graph.md

 ### When to use

-- When it's necessary to communicate the status of the different pipeline stages and jobs in one place.
+- Communicate the status of the different pipeline stages and jobs in one place.

 ### When not to use single stat